Koyelbhowmick/community-service-finder/README.md

 - **Search for volunteer opportunities:** Users can browse and search for various volunteer opportunities based on their interests and location.
 - **Register as a volunteer:** Individuals can register themselves as volunteers and apply for opportunities.
 - **Post opportunities:** Organizations can register and post volunteer opportunities.
-- **Manage data:** Users can clear all stored data with a password-protected button.

 ## Features

 - **Volunteer Registration:** A registration form for individuals who want to volunteer.
 - **Organization Registration:** A registration form for organizations that want to post volunteer opportunities.
-- **Clear Data Button:** A password-protected button that allows the admin to clear all data stored in the local storage.

 ## Installation